-The basic job of a silencer in an exhaust is to dissipate the sound waves coming from the engine.
 In the UK and America where early cars had poor silencers we have a culture that associates noise with power.
 In Japan where engines were introduced with silencers the accepted exhaust note is very quiet and more of a buzz.

 Are silencers really necessary?
 The noise an engine generates is phenomenally loud and most of this exits the engine via the exhaust.
-The noise is to great to be comfortable when driving and is a nuisance to everyone else around.
+The noise is too great to be comfortable when driving and is a nuisance to everyone else around.
 For this reason then most countries have legislation requiring a silencer to be fitted to the exhaust.

 Most silencers around contain some kind of sound deadening material to absorb the sound waves but exhausts work in different ways.